 The Bolkerstrasse brewery mile

-The surrounding area is full of castles, like Schloss Benrath or Schloss Dyke worth exploring.
-Bring some suitable clothes for day trips; casual wear and a backpack are helpful.
+The surroundings of Düsseldorf is full of castles, like Schloss Benrath and the meadows of the river Rhein or Schloss Dyke worth exploring.
+Bring some suitable clothes for day trips.

 The InterContinental Dusseldorf is located right in the heart of Dusseldorf, just at the famous shopping street "Koenigsallee".
 It does not matter from which direction you come from, ZENTRUM and "Koenigsallee" are always signed.
 To go to the main entrance, adress "Koenigsallee 59" is correct for your navigation, to go to the parking Qpark "Koe 59" directly, type "Breite Strasse 69" in your navigation system.